Skip to main content

 Maryport Residential Conversion Scheme

-Allerdale Borough Council is encouraging owners of properties in the centre of Maryport to make use of a new grant scheme that will enable them to restore unoccupied buildings.
+Allerdale Borough Council encouraged owners of properties in the centre of Maryport to make use of a new grant scheme that enabled them to restore unoccupied buildings.

-Grants will be offered to owners of eligible properties to help cover the cost of approved renovation works.
-Based on the maximum grant available per property, a minimum of 15 properties will be borught back into use for residential purposes as a result of the scheme.
+Grants were offered to owners of eligible properties to help cover the cost of approved renovation works.
+Based on the maximum grant available per property, a minimum of 15 properties will be brought back into use for residential purposes as a result of the scheme.
 Properties eligible to make an application for funding must be located within the MCRS area, which covers sections of Senhouse Street, Crosby Street and Curzon Street.

 Here is a map of the MCRS area: